-Most charging is done at home and at work (places where you’d plug in your block heater.)
-You can use the level 1 unit included with most vehicles or for faster charging a level 2 unit might also be included or can be purchased from your dealer or online.
-Let them know SaskEV referred you and the group might see a benefit to fund our initiatives.
-For portable chargers we suggest the NEMA 14-50 plug for better compatibility at campgrounds in Saskatchewan.
+Most charging is done at home and work (places where you’d plug in your block heater.)
+You can use the level 1 unit included with most vehicles or for faster charging a level 2 unit might also be included or can be purchased seperately from your dealer or online.
+Please let them know if SaskEV.ca referred you.
+For portable chargers we suggest the NEMA 14-50 plug for greater flexibility and compatibility at campgrounds in Saskatchewan.

 Charging is also available at many dealerships, some hotels and a few retailers.
 These public chargers can be found with the following tools, most offer a web site and smartphone app.
 You can find out more about offering electric vehicle charging as a service from SaskPower.

-ChargePoint only has a handful of stations in the province but their networked nature allows them to provide valuable data on charging and availability.
-They offer one free RFID tag with registration and their mobile app can start charge sessions as well.
-Additional cards are $5 each.
+ChargePoint has several stations in the province and their networked nature allows them to provide valuable data on charging and availability.
+They offer RFID tags with registration and their mobile app can start charge sessions as well.
 ChargePoint also has a roaming agreement with Flo for their network.
 Website and mobile app with in-car support.

-Flo is becoming a popular network in Western Canada through their partnership with Canadian Tire and other retailers.
-EV drivers should consider downloading their smartphone app and buying an RFID card ($15) from them.
+Flo is a popular network in Western Canada through their partnership with Canadian Tire and other retailers.
+EV drivers can download their mobile app and buy an RFID card.
 Flo also has a roaming agreement with ChargePoint for their network.

-Petro-Canada is currently building DC fast chargers across the prairies, including locations in Regina, Moose Jaw, Whitewood and Swift Current.
+Petro-Canada has built DC fast chargers across the prairies, including locations in Regina, Moose Jaw, Whitewood and Swift Current.
 PlugShare provides real time availability details and they also have a mobile app for payment and charge monitoring.

 Canadian Tire is expected to build new stations in Saskatoon, North Battleford, Humboldt, Swift Current, Regina, Weyburn and Estevan in 2021.